vmware/vSphere-machine-learning-extension/examples/llm_llama_deployment/README.md

     git clone https://github.com/vmware/vSphere-machine-learning-extension.git
     ```

-Then change directory to this llm_llama_deployment project in the kubeflow-docs\examples directory.
+Then change directory to this llm_llama_deployment project in the vSphere-machine-learning\examples directory.

 ### Step 3: Download the LLaMA model files
-Download the LLaMA model files following the instructions in ```download_models.sh```
+Download the LLaMA model files by following the instructions in ```download_models.sh```

 ### Step 4: Generate the model package
 Generate the model package required by torchserve.
 Run ```gen_pkgs.sh```